bismuthsoft/fazeoid/README.md

 ## What is This?

-This is a synthesizer web application.
+This is a FM synthesizer web application.
 It is designed to make it easy to design and visualize your own sounds.

 [Test it out here!](https://fazeoid.netlify.app/)